randspy/reporting/README.md

 - I made some form items mandatory.
 The spec didn't specify any mandatory fields.
 What is unusual for a form.
 Also I have added an additional validation for birth date that checks if the value is in the future.
 - Server is missing unit tests.
 There was no time to implement it.
 - Server keep state in memory.
 A nice DB would be better.
+- Server could use proper domain modeling.
+There was no time to work on it.